No Death is in Vain: The Zero Point

 This is an invitation for us to play there and exist in and through there as much as possible.

-Several weeks ago, during the days of the dead, I was in Guatemala for nine days with friend and colleague Marisol Maldonado, representing the EKR México Centro team—teaching, doing community outreach, offering volunteer grief support, and collaborating on developing the curriculum for the EKR Latin America certification program.
+Several weeks ago, during the days of the dead, I was in Guatemala for nine days with a colleague, representing the EKR México Centro team—teaching, doing community outreach, offering volunteer grief support, and collaborating on developing the curriculum for the EKR Latin America certification program.

 Members from EKR México Centro, EKR Guatemala, colleagues from El Salvador, and other guests were all staying together for the first International Thanatology Conference in a sweet collection of donated adjoining houses that will soon become a respite house for up to 40 country people waiting for appointments, treatments, surgeries in the city hospitals.